Native Seed Collection & Propagation

 Seeds for Teachers

 Seeds for Teachers provides free native seed packets to public school educators, a barrier-free initiative intended to inspire teachers to integrate native plants into their existing pollinator and plant units across grade levels.
 This program is open to PK-12 educators working in the public school system.
-The application for Seeds for Teachers will open in October 2023.
+The application for Seeds for Teachers opens each fall, and is announced through our newsletter and social media channels.